-Delfa runs a specialist feeding program based on the Sequential Oral Sensory (SOS) feeding program and Responsive Feeding Approach to help children learn how to enjoy food and build their tolerance with trying new and different foods through play and sensory exploration in a fun, stress-free environment.
+Delfa runs a specialist feeding program based on the Responsive Feeding Approach and Sequential Oral Sensory (SOS) feeding program to help children learn how to enjoy food and build their tolerance with trying new and different foods through play and sensory exploration in a fun, stress-free environment.

 Delfa is highly experienced in delivering this feeding program to help children overcome feeding and eating difficulties.